-If the student is due a refund according to The Los Angeles Film School's Refund and Repayment Policy, the student will be given the choice of receiving the funds or returning the funds to the financial assistance program(s) from which the student received assistance (in the federally mandated order listed above).
-Students fill out an authorization form advising the school where they would like their refund to be sent.
-If not authorization form is received, any remaining balance after refunding all appropriate assistance programs will be refunded to the student.
-In no case will the amount refunded to the assistance program exceed amount disbursed.
+The student may direct LAFS to return any refund due to the student to his/her outstanding Direct Loan.
+The student must fill out an authorization form advising the school where they would like their refund to be sent.
+If no authorization form is received, any remaining balance will be refunded to the student.
+In no case will the amount refunded to the assistance program exceed the amount disbursed.